vuxcode/pr1-project-alexanderrific/time-report.md

 - Updated a spelling error in the prompt for Chans.
 - Updated the dialogue box and removed some unneccesary spaces.

+2024-05-26 - 1hr
+- Removed an undefined variable.
+It was used in a function that didn't do what it was supposed to.

+2024-05-27 2hr
+- Tried everything I know to get the "winner()"-function to run automaticly when the program is done.
+Without result.

- - Total time: 16h 30min.
-(And all the 15 minute brakes at work googling something, making a small change etc. ca 4hr) Totaling 20-21hrs.
+ - Total time: 19h 30min.
+* (And all the 15 minute brakes at work googling something, making a small change etc. ca 4hr) ** (Not included below time spend discussing my problems with others ca. 2-4 hr.)
+   Totaling 24-25hrs.